 The MLIS Program is designed to have both academic and experiential learning components.
 Each approach is essential to professional preparation and completing a graduate degree.
-The following review of learning experiences gives an overview of the purpose of these degree components.
+The following preview of learning experiences gives an overview of the purpose of these degree components.
 Degree requirements can be found in the Graduate Bulletin: http://bulletin.du.edu/graduate/gradpolicy/

 The Master of Library and Information Science Degree (MLIS) is made up of 58-quarter hours of classes and field-based coursework.
-In addition to the LIS Core courses and requirements, MLIS students may focus their studies by selecting courses that support a specialization in areas such as Academic Libraries, Archives and Special Collections, Digital Libraries, Early Childhood Librarianship, Information Technology, Public Libraries, School Libraries, Special Libraries and other areas.
+In addition to the LIS Core courses and requirements, MLIS students may focus their studies by selecting courses that support a specialization in areas such as Academic Libraries, Archives and Special Collections, Digital Libraries, Early Childhood Librarianship, Information Technology, Public Libraries, Records management, Special Libraries, Teacher-Librarian, Web Services Librarian, Youth Services Librarianship and other areas.
 In collaboration with the academic advisor, students will select courses that best suit their career goals and interests.
 A list of LIS courses, a link to course descriptions, a Coursework Plan form, and Specialization Guidesheets are found in the Appendices of this handbook.

 Library and Information Science Degree Core and Specialization Electives comprise a major segment of the degree program.
 Students will learn about the LIS profession in its many aspects: administration, reference and user services, information technology, archives and special collections, school libraries, knowledge management, and other areas.
 Core courses provide theoretical knowledge, professional skills, and technical competencies.
 Elective courses build upon the fundamental concepts of the core courses and bring specialized content that is conceptual as well as practical.
-The School Libraries specialization is a prescribed concentration to ensure meeting Colorado Department of Education requirements for teacher librarians.
+The Teacher-Librarian Concentration is a prescribed concentration to ensure meeting the Colorado Department of Education and Higher Education endorsement area requirements for teacher - librarians.